 Policy, Lincoln-Douglas, and Public Forum teams who win at least 8 prelim ballots will advance to Rounds 7/8.
-Each qualifying team will begin with a clear record and debate double down and out until two remain for a final round.
+Each advancing team will begin with a clear record and debate until they lose twice until two remain for a final round.
 Beginning with round 7, Policy, Lincoln-Douglas, and Public Forum judges will announce their decisions at the end of the debates.

 - Pattern A: Extemp Commentary, Original Spoken Word Poetry, Prose, Expository

 - OR Extemp Debate

 It costs $30 for each supplemental event pre-registration, and entry fees are not refunded if your competitor does not re-register in that event.
 Choose your pre-registered events wisely!
 1-2 pre-registered supplemental entries come with a requirement of 1 day of judging, 3-4 entries require 2 days, 5-6 entries require 3 days, and so on.
 Those days of judging may be assigned in supplemental speech, main event speech, and/or Extemp Debate.
 Supplemental event judging can be purchased for $120 per day.

 - All students who advanced to an elimination round in a main event will receive an award.

 - Finalists in speech and debate main events will be given their award on stage at the awards ceremony on Friday.